 With a team of researchers, we have developed a series called Refugee Responsiveness Program (RRP) in collaboraton with Jubilee Partners, a refugee resettlement organization.
-RRP consists of a comprehensive set of 2-hour interactive workshops teaching a variety of topics of locally identitified interests and needs for refugee families in the U.S., including nutrition, dental health, women's health, parenting, legalities/citizenship, finances, mental health, and culture shock.
+RRP consists of a comprehensive set of 2-hour interactive workshops teaching a variety of topics of locally identitified interests and needs for refugee families in the U.S., including nutrition, dental health, women's health, parenting, legalities/citizenship, finances, employment, mental health, and culture shock.

 2017-Present: Danielle A. Augustine